-What are developer contributions?
-Developer contributions (also known as S106 contributions) are paid by developers in order to mitigate the impact of new homes and other buildings, which create extra demands on local facilities.
+Developer contributions, also known as ‘S106 contributions’, are paid by developers to mitigate the impact of new housing.